Denis Côté

-Denis Côté (born November 16, 1973) is a Canadian independent filmmaker and producer living in Quebec, of Brayon origin.
+Denis Côté (born November 16, 1973) is a Canadian filmmaker and producer from Quebec, and of Brayon origin.
 His experimental films have been shown at major film festivals around the world.

 Life and career

 Côté was born in Perth-Andover, New Brunswick, Canada.
 He studied film at Collège Ahuntsic in Montreal and founded Nihil Productions around 1994.
 He made a number of short films, including Kosovolove (2000) and La sphatte (2003).
 He has also been a film critic on radio, at ici magazine from 1999 to 2005, and vice-president of the Quebec association of film critics (Association québécoise des critiques de cinéma, or AQCC).

 In 2005, his first feature film, Drifting States (Les états nordiques), won the Golden Leopard - Video at the Locarno International Film Festival (in a tie with The Masseur), as well as the Woosuk Award (Indie Vision) at the Jeonju International Film Festival.

 His 2007 film Our Private Lives (Nos vies privées) was filmed in Bulgarian.
 The 2008 film All That She Wants (Elle veut le chaos), his third feature film, won the silver Leopard for best directing at the Locarno International Film Festival and Best Canadian film at the Festival international du cinéma francophone en Acadie.
 Jean-Michel Frodon, editor-in-chief of Cahiers du Cinéma at the time, made it one of his top 10 picks for best film of 2008.

 In October 2008, there was a retrospective of his work at the Cinémathèque québécoise.

 The 2009 documentary Carcasses was presented at the Cannes Film Festival at the Directors' Fortnight in May 2009.
 It was part of the Canada Top Ten at the Toronto International Film Festival.

 At the end of May 2010 at the Festival TransAmériques, he created a video accompaniment for the play Cendres directed by Jérémie Niel (based on Earth and Ashes by Atiq Rahimi).

 The 2010 "short" film (43 minutes) The Enemy Lines (Les Lignes ennemies) was part of the Jeonju Digital Project at the Jeonju International Film Festival, where it had its world premiere.

 In August 2010, his feature film Curling was presented at the Locarno International Film Festival, where it won the prize for best directing as well as the prize for best actor (Emmanuel Bilodeau).
 It was released in France in October 2011, to positive critical reviews.

 At the end of October and beginning of November 2010, the Viennale presented a retrospective of his work, as did the Festival de La Rochelle in 2011.

 His 2012 documentary Bestiaire, filmed at Parc Safari in Hemmingford, Quebec, had its world premiere at the Sundance Film Festival and was also shown at the Berlin Film Festival.